-Overall, modern companion animal vaccines seem remarkably safe.
-True, there have been occasional reports of adverse events, and even one unfortunate instance of bluetongue virus contamination of a vaccine batch that led to some canine fatalities, but these problems are few and far between.
+Overall, modern companion animal vaccines seem to be remarkably safe.
+True, there have been occasional reports of adverse events (Sharp et al 1999; Harrus et al 2002; Evermann 2008), and even one unfortunate instance of bluetongue virus contamination of a vaccine batch that led to some canine fatalities (Akita et al 1994; Levings et al 1996), but these problems are few and far between.
 Some veterinarians passionately believe that a host of serious immune-mediated diseases (including hypothyroidism) can be blamed upon excessive use of vaccines, particularly live vaccines, but there is little or no objective evidence to support their arguments.